 - Tim Donaghy.
 Also a nepotism hire.
 Also he was Tim Donaghy.

 I believe that Bavetta is a fixer.
 I’m sure I haven’t convinced the most skeptical.
-Maybe it’s just because I want to believe even more after immersing myself in ref clippings.
-Reading through all these sordid ref stories Bavetta came through as the most refreshing character.
+Maybe it’s just because I want to believe even more after immersing myself in clipping after clipping of sordid ref stories.
+Bavetta came through as the most refreshing character.
 His jet-black conspiracy with Stern is a welcome whiff of brimstone compared to the beer stains and betting slips of sad and dreary DelCo.
-Dick Bavetta ate one ice cream cone per year the day after the season ended.
+Dick Bavetta limited himself to one ice cream cone per year (the day after the season ended.)
 Dick Bavetta gave up a lucrative seat at Salomon to ref in the NBA.
 Dick Bavetta is a paladin amidst an army of provincial looters.
 Dick Bavetta didn’t cheat on his taxes.
 He had his own fraud to pull off and his own battles to fight.
 Year after year, the only losers were all of us.